jordanmckinney/blog/src/documents/books/superintelligence.md

 <p id="title">Superintelligence - Nick Bostrom</p>

 I was an AI-optimist until reading this book.
-Now I believe AI to be humanity's greatest existential threat _by far_.
+Now I believe AI to be humanity's greatest existential threat by far.
 Bostrom reasons through many seemingly rock-solid strategies for AI-safety and shows how almost every one of them utterly fails.
 If you're not afraid of AI, read this book.